The Dambuilders

 The Dambuilders is an indie rock band that began in Honolulu, Hawaii, USA, in 1989 and later relocated to Boston.
 They released seven LPs (six studio albums & one compilation) and a number of EPs before breaking up in 1998.
-The band will be performing its first concert since 1997 at Drom Fest in August 2025, featuring Derby on bass and vocals, Sean Eden (Luna) on guitar, Claudia Chopek (Dexys) on violin and Brendan Canty (Fugazi) on drums.
+The band's current lineup features Dave Derby on bass and vocals, Eric Masunaga on guitar, Kevin March on drums, Sean Eden (Luna) on guitar, and Claudia Chopek (Dexys) on violin.

 History

 The Dambuilders was a band in the early 1990s Boston rock scene.
 The founding members—Dave Derby, Tryan George and Eric Masunaga, all from Hawaii—had played in a number of bands (such as the Exactones) before moving to Boston in 1990.
 The band began as the Dambuilders in Hawaii in a three-piece and four-piece configuration.
 Early violin was provided by Debbie Fox.
 With Fox's involvement, nearly all of the band's songs had electric violin tracks.
 Around 1992, the "classic line-up" consisted of Derby (bass guitar and lead vocals), Masunaga (guitar), Kevin March (drums) and Joan Wasser (violin).
 Many of the band's early recordings were engineered by Masunaga.

 Their final studio album, Against the Stars, was released in 1997 by Elektra Records.

 The band toured with Lush, Weezer, Jeff Buckley, Better Than Ezra and others in North America, Europe and Australia.